waterdrops0/nm/README.md

 ![nouncillogo](https://github.com/user-attachments/assets/fc2b65ea-bde4-4b3b-825e-d3f2052e478d)

-# Nouns Management Repository
+# Nouncil Management Repository

-This repository is used for project management and coordination of initiatives related to the **Nouns ecosystem**.
+This repository is used for project management and coordination of initiatives related to the **Nouncil**.

 ## Nouncil Meetings